tlwilliams895/lchs/src/chapters/introduction/in-book-practice.rst

 As you explore the examples in this book, feel free to make changes to the code.
-If you want to save your edits, click the *Fork* button at the top of the workspace, and Repl.it will store a copy of the code in your personal account.
+If you want to save your edits, click the *Fork* button at the top of the workspace.
+Repl.it will store a copy of the code in your personal account.

 .. figure:: figures/replit-fork.png
    :alt: The fork button saves starter code to your repl.it account.